callnoah2/bingo_cards/doc/Plan.md

 * it also needs the col names.
 * This class needs to be able to return the value of any row X col so it can be printed.
 * the class needs to return the len of the card, this will be used for printing.
-* This class also needs to be able to return the bingo card as a string. aka print the card to the screen
+* This class also needs to be able to return the bingo card as a string

+This class is called from the deck class when the user is creating a new deck.
+The parameters will come from the UI.

 # Deck Class

 * the deck needs to know how many cards are in the deck, the card size, and the max number in the cards
 * The deck needs to be able to return an int of how many cards are in the deck
 * the deck needs to be able to return any card from the deck from it's ID
-* the deck needs to be able to return all the cards from the deck and print them
+* the deck needs to be able to return all the cards from the deck

+This class is called from the UI after the user gives the parameters for the deck.

 # Menu class